 Figure \ref{fig:doublepi} shows radial profiles of the relativistic ``inverse Reynolds number'' \(\Pi/\rho h\) (left panel, solid and dashed lines) and of the bulk-viscosity pressure normalized to the corresponding NS value \(\Pi/\Pi_{_{\mathrm{NS}}}\) (right panel, solid and dashed lines).
-Note that for all models \(\Pi/\rho h\) assumes small but finite values at large radii, decreases when moving inwards and then increases again sharply close to the horizon.
-The overall magnitude of \(\Pi/\rho h\) is very sensitive to the parameter \(\zeta_0\) (cf.\ \textit{low}, \textit{medium}, and \textit{high $\zeta$} models), while \(\tau_0\) seems to play a marginal role.
-On the other hand, \(\tau_0\) controls the location of the sharp increase (cf.\ cases \textit{medium $\zeta$}, \textit{low $\tau_{_{\Pi}}$}, and \textit{high $\tau_{_{\Pi}}$}).
+Note that for all models, \(\Pi/\rho h\) assumes small but finite values at large radii, it decreases when moving inwards, and then increases again sharply close to the horizon.
+The overall magnitude of \(\Pi/\rho h\) is very sensitive to the parameter \(\zeta_0\) (\cf \textit{low}, \textit{medium}, and \textit{high-$\zeta$} models), while \(\tau_0\) affects the location of the sharp increase (\cf cases \textit{medium-$\zeta$}, \textit{low-$\tau_{_{\Pi}}$}, and \textit{high-$\tau_{_{\Pi}}$}).
 Note that most models approach their corresponding NS values near the horizon, while the rate at which this happens is again controlled by \(\tau_0\).
 This can be seen in the right panel of Fig. \ref{fig:doublepi}, where models with different \(\tau_0\) show different behaviour.
-In particular, for the models \textit{low $\zeta$}, \textit{medium $\zeta$}, and \textit{high $\zeta$}, the bulk-viscosity pressure reaches nearly \(\sim 80 \%\) of the NS value, while the corresponding value for the \textit{high $\tau_{_{\Pi}}$} model is considerably smaller and of the order of \(\sim 10 \%\).
-Note also that the \textit{low $\tau_{_{\Pi}}$} model reaches a maximum of \(\sim 92 \%\), but not exactly at the horizon; this is most likely a behaviour due to a cancellation error near the horizon for the solution obtained by \texttt{BHAC}, since it is absent in the initial solution.
+In particular, for the models \textit{low-$\zeta$}, \textit{medium-$\zeta$}, and \textit{high-$\zeta$}, the bulk-viscosity pressure reaches nearly \(\sim 80 \%\) of the NS value, while the corresponding value for the \textit{high-$\tau_{_{\Pi}}$} model is considerably smaller and of the order of \(\sim 10 \%\).
+Note also that the \textit{low-$\tau_{_{\Pi}}$} model reaches a maximum of \(\sim 92 \%\), but not exactly at the horizon; this is most likely a behaviour due to a cancellation error near the horizon for the solution obtained by \texttt{BHAC}, since it is absent in the initial solution.

 As a concluding remark we note that there are analogies between the late-time behaviour realised in longitudinally expanding fluids, such as the Bjorken flow, and the near-horizon properties of the accretion solution considered here.
 In both cases, in fact, the solution tends to the corresponding NS value (for late times in the case of the Bjorken flow and for $r \sim 2\,M$ in the case of accretion).
 This behaviour suggests that while the parameter \(\zeta_0\) controls the magnitude of first-order non-equilibrium effects -- which in the case of the accretion develop mostly in strong-gravity regions -- \(\tau_0\) controls the degree to which \(\Pi\) approaches its NS value.
 Of course, these considerations are based on the examination of the simplest form of a bulk viscosity.
 A more extensive investigation of possible initial conditions, transport coefficients and additional source terms in the bulk-viscosity pressure equation will yield a deeper insight into the accretion process of viscous matter that, as pointed out by \citet{Turolla1989}, is far from being trivial.